-Light plain scones, made with kefir & wholemeal emmer flour.
+Light plain scones, made with kefir and wholemeal emmer flour.
 Perfect for loading with jam and cream.
 Sit down to a very British institution, afternoon tea and enjoy these emmer scones.
 If you don’t like the idea of these, scroll down the post and you’ll find a whole heap of additional scone recipes.

 Afternoon Tea Week